yuulive/hfkhv/README.md

 ```

-## Making changes to database
+# Making changes to database

 - Apply any changes to database schema objects in `./pgfine/**/*.sql`.
 - All the chagnes related with tables should be implemented via `./pgfine/migrations/*` scripts.
-- For all other objects (not tables) it is enough to modify a related create script. (ex. `./pgfine/views/public.view0.sql`)
+- For all other objects (not tables) it is enough to modify a related create/alter script. (ex. `./pgfine/views/public.view0.sql`)
 - Filenames for database objects must be of format `<schema>.<name>.sql`.
-- Setup environment and run
+- Run
 ```bash
 source env-local-db-0.sh
 pgfine migrate